-At GENNET City Fertility we offer all sort of male investigations and tests, you will find details on some of the most common ones below.
+At GENNET City Fertility we offer many male investigations and tests, you will find details on some of the most common ones below.
 If you have any questions or would like to book any of these investigations/tests, please get in touch.

 This performed when the doctor thinks that chronic infection is the cause of subfertility.
 The semen sample is cultured to look for microbes and determine the appropriate antibiotic.